ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

   time-bound unblock, or a manual "unblock" task in the TheHive case workflow.
-- **Case templates**: build a reusable TheHive case template ("SSH Brute Force Response") pre-populated with the standard task checklist used in Section 7.2, instead of adding tasks manually each time.
+- **Case templates**: build a reusable TheHive case template ("SSH Brute Force Response") pre-populated with the standard 5-task checklist used in Section 6.4, instead of adding tasks manually each time an alert is promoted.
 - **Multi-service coverage**: extend detection beyond SSH to RDP and FTP brute-force patterns, as originally scoped.

 ---

-## 10. Conclusion
+## 9. Conclusion

 This phase delivered a working, tested automation pipeline that takes a brute-force SSH attack from first detection to a fully documented, closed